Originally published Mar 12, 2015 and last updated Jul 27, 2020.

 DNA lesions are sites of structural or base-pairing damage of DNA.
 Perhaps the most harmful type of lesion results from breakage of both DNA strands – a double-strand break (DSB) – as repair of DSBs is paramount for genome stability.
 DSBs can be caused by intracellular factors such as nucleases and reactive oxygen species, or external forces such as ionizing radiation and ultraviolet light; however, these types of breaks occur randomly and unpredictably.
 To provide some control over the location of the DNA break, scientists have engineered plasmid-based systems that can target and cut DNA at specified sites.
 Regardless of what causes the DSB, the repair mechanisms function in the same way.

 In this post, we will describe the general mechanism of homology directed repair with a focus on repairing breaks engineered in the lab for genome modification purposes.

-Genome stability necessitates the correct and efficient repair of DSBs.
+Genome stability requires the correct and efficient repair of DSBs.
 In eukaryotic cells, mechanistic repair of DSBs occurs primarily by two pathways: Non-Homologous End-Joining (NHEJ) and Homology Directed Repair (HDR).
 NHEJ is the canonical homology-independent pathway as it involves the alignment of only one to a few complementary bases at most for the re-ligation of two ends, whereas HDR uses longer stretches of sequence homology to repair DNA lesions.

 - The 5’-ended DNA strand is resected at the break to create a 3’ overhang.
 This will serve as both a substrate for proteins required for strand invasion and a primer for DNA repair synthesis.